infinum/frontend-handbook/React/Testing/Timers.md

 - **Over-reliance on Real Timers**: While using real timers (like JavaScript's `setTimeout`) might seem like a straightforward way to test, it's often unreliable.
 Tests might sometimes fail just because the operation took a millisecond longer than expected.

-*To navigate these challenges, developers are often advised to make use of testing tools and utilities specifically designed for asynchronous operations, like the `jest.useFakeTimers()` function in Jest, which lets you mock timers and control their progression.
-Properly mocking and controlling timeouts can lead to more consistent, faster, and reliable tests.*
+*Properly mocking and controlling timeouts can lead to more consistent, faster, and reliable tests.*

 ## Utilizing Testing Libraries and Tools